Biodiversity

 Adult Yamato salamander

 We are working to preserve the endangered Yamato salamander.
-To ensure a stable habitat, a conservation pond was constructed in 2014, and we have been relocating larvae and eggs that inhabit the Shiga Works premises since.
-In fiscal 2021, we confirmed the first spawning and hatching to have occurred in the conservation pond, and we have verified that this happened again in fiscal 2022.
-Furthermore, since the redevelopment of Shiga Works could lead to a reduced habitat for the Yamato salamander, in fiscal 2023 we created a new habitat in addition to the conservation pond and released larvae into it.
+To ensure a stable habitat, a conservation pond was constructed in 2014, and we have been relocating the larvae and eggs that inhabit the Shiga Works premises since.
+We have also confirmed spawning and hatching in the conservation pond every year since fiscal 2021.
+In addition, there is a risk that the redevelopment of Shiga Works could lead to a reduced habitat for wild Yamato salamanders.
+To combat this, we are implementing ongoing initiatives in fiscal 2024 to maintain and improve their natural habitat, including creating a new habitat outside of the conservation pond into which larvae will be released.

 Scarlet dwarf dragonfly habitat preservation